VadymPopov/next-easygoing/README.md

 - **Tailwind CSS**: EasyGoing utilizes Tailwind CSS for styling, allowing for rapid UI development with utility-first CSS classes.
 - **TypeScript (TS)**: TypeScript is used for static typing and enhanced code readability, providing a more robust development experience.
 - **Redux**: Redux is employed for state management, ensuring a predictable state container for JavaScript apps.
+- **next-intl**: next-intl is integrated into the project to facilitate internationalization and localization efforts.
 - **React Hot Toast**: React Hot Toast is used for displaying notifications to the user, enhancing the user experience.
 - **Next Themes**: Next Themes is used to manage themes and provide a customizable appearance for EasyGoing.
 - **clsx**: clsx is utilized for conditional CSS class generation, enabling dynamic styling based on component state.